skellis46/finger-pointing-moon/case-for-support.md

 Authentic Movement is a process-oriented movement practice that specifically distinguishes the body as observed from the outside (third-person perspective) and the soma as perceived from the inside (first-person perception).[@hanna_what_1995 p.341] AM provides a structured body-based process of empirical (visible) and sensorial (non-visible) observation.
 Its focus is on _doing something_ rather than _making something_, and the practice dwells deeply in ambiguous feelings and thoughts, presents movement experiences that are not obviously visible and thereby complicated to document, and has an ambivalent relationship to the written word.
 Therefore, AM is an edge-case / paradigmatic way to examine the epistemic limits, possibilities and failings of body-based practice-research, and to propose extrapolations of these limits to other practice-research disciplines.
 The practice offers clear and precise limits necessary to wrestle with these fundamental questions of what can be known differently ...

+"Unconditional positive regard"[@rogers_necessary_1957]

 >As Schwab thinks through the relationship between artistic research and contemporary art he proposes that we must move away from objects (not clear what he means by objects) with a "more or less stable historical identity"[@schwab_experimental_2019 p.166] to "more precarious, ambivalent, or provisional things."[@schwab_experimental_2019 p.166] -- support for use of AM?

+- AM as a primary or contemplative experience of reality.
+See <contemplation beyond rationalization.md> -- and the really real
+- distinction between soma and body: <first-person experience.md>
+- Varela's term "sustained examination" -- as method

 In _Finger Pointing Moon_ the practice will involve three people.
 The first two (Ellis and Whalley) will work with an experimental form of the AM practice oscillating between the roles of _mover_ and _observer_.
-Over the course of the practice they will adapt it (including using first, second and third-person photography and videography)[e.g. @bedard_disembodied_2015] by experimenting with the limits and possibilities of observable and sensorial experience.[This method builds on earlier work by Ellis, -@ellis_corporeal_2020] The third collaborator (TBC) will act as an external observer to the entire practice.
+Over the course of the practice they will adapt it (including using first, second and third-person photography and videography)[e.g. @bedard_disembodied_2015] by experimenting with the limits and possibilities of observable and sensorial experience.[This method builds on earlier work by Ellis, e.g. -@ellis_corporeal_2020] The third collaborator (TBC) will act as an external observer to the entire practice.
 The three roles provide degrees of proximity to the empirical and non-empirical qualities of the practice-research.

-The practice will be documented from _within_ via photography, videography, written and spoken reflections, and from _without_ via Pakes' detailed third-person observations and analysis.
+The practice will be documented from _within_ via photography, videography, written and spoken reflections, and from _without_ via TBC's detailed third-person observations and analysis.

 - add Varela’s thinking about first person experience (in zettel <first-person experience>) — see question and thoughts in there?
+- check that I am clear that the design is only part PaR.
+See zettel <art practice and artistic research.md> -- also, only part is really what Bob and I will do (including outcomes).
+That PaR is then applied ... (check through, with and in)

 add something from Bob here about limited knowledges?